acho93/Internet-Retail-Back-End/README.md

 # Internet-Retail-Back-End

 ## Description
-WRITE THIS PART!!!!!

-For this challenge, I was tasked with creating the back end code for a

-an employee database for a business that includes information about the departments, roles, and employees.
-Using MySQL, I created a database with different tables for "department", "role", and "employee" that can be accessed from the command line.
-Through Inquirer, the user is prompted through questions that allow the user to view, add, and update the database.
+For this challenge, I was tasked with creating the back end code for an e-commerce business.
+Using Sequelize, I created databases for categories, products, tags, and product tags that can be accessed from the command line.

 Here is a video of how it functions: